LispCookbook/cl-cookbook/README.md

 This is a fork of the [Common Lisp Cookbook][sf], moved from SourceForge.

 This project will bring Common Lisp Cookbook to this decade.
 Development of the original Common Lisp Cookbook in SourceForge halted in 2007.
 In the meantime, a lot has happened in the land of Common Lisp.
 Tools and implementations have been improving, and some have fallen out of favor.
-Most notably, Common Lisp users can now benefit from [Quicklisp][ql] library manager.
+Most notably, Common Lisp users can now benefit from the [Quicklisp][ql] library manager.

 The main goal is making the Cookbook more modern and more accessible in addition to updating and expanding the content.
-Cookbook is an invaluable resource, as it shows how to do various things in clear fashion without all the theoretical context.
+Cookbook is an invaluable resource, as it shows how to do various things in a clear fashion without all the theoretical context.
 Sometimes you just need to look things up.
 While cookbooks can never replace proper documentation such as [HyperSpec][hs] or books such as [Practical Common Lisp][pcl], every language deserves a good cookbook, Common Lisp included.

 ## Contributing

-When adding a new content, ensure, it renders properly.
+When adding new content, ensure it renders properly.

 There are two ways to do this: